F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 [axis reference](https://plotly.com/python/reference/layout/xaxis/)

-The most important parameters are:
+The range of the axis is determined automatically as the range of the data plus some margin.
+If we want any other range, we need to set it manually using the `range` parameter, e.g.: `range=[0, 1]`.
+Unfortunately, **there is no way how to automatically set the range to match the data range exactly**

+Another thing we usually want to customize are the ticks.
+Important tick parameters are:
 - `dtick`: the distance between the ticks
 - `tickvals`: the exact values of the ticks.
 This overrides the `dtick` parameter.
+- `ticks`: the position of the ticks.
+Can be `outside`, `inside` or `""` (no ticks, default).
+- `ticklen`: the length of the ticks in pixels
+- `tickformat`: the format of the tick labels.
+Depending on the axis datatype, we can use number formats (e.g., `".2f"` for two decimal places), datetime formats (e.g., `"%Y-%m-%d"` for dates) or scientific notation (e.g., `"e"` for scientific notation).
+    - for percentage, we can use `".0%"` for integer percentage and `".1%"` for one decimal place.
+Note that this way, the `%` sign is added automatically to each tick label.
+If we do not want this, we can either set the text manually using the `ticktext` parameter, or multiply the data by 100.

+Other important parameters are:
 - `title_text`: the title of the axis.
 Note that **this text is only used if the tickavls are set manually**.
-- `range`: range of the axis, e.g.: `range=[0, 1]`.
-By default, the range is determined automatically as the range of the data plus some margin.
-Unfortunately, **there is no way how to automatically set the range to match the data range exactly**.
 - `linecolor`: the color of the axis line
 - `mirror`: if `True`, the axis line will be mirrored to the other side of the plot